-Wasa (Vasa) 95cm – Free shipping
+Vasa (Wasa) 95cm – Free shipping

-Wasa or Vasa is the grandest warship in the fleet of Swedish King Gustavus Adolphus and was built according to his personal specifications.
-This tall ship occupied a distinguished place in Swedish naval history.
-Now the replica with finest craftsmanship of the famous Swedish tall ship may similarly occupy a proud position in your office, home or meeting room from which to display her exquisite beauty.
+This Wasa model ship is a recreation of one of the most beautiful ships built in the early 1600s.
+Now this replica with finest craftsmanship of the famous Swedish tall ship may similarly occupy a proud position in your office, home or meeting room.